Author Archives: HVAC Webmasters

 Phase III: Conversion Stage

 The consideration phase is comparable to a cell phone store.
-You have already walked into the store to enter the top of the funnel (brand awareness).
+You have already entered the store to enter the top of the funnel (brand awareness).
 Once you are in the store, salespeople may come up and talk to you or ask if you have any questions, thereby nurturing your consideration.

-Your content marketing, social media posts, and resources you offer your customers play the role of salespeople in a cell phone store but digital form.
+Your content marketing, social media posts, and resources you offer your customers play the role of salespeople in a cell phone store but in digital form.

 Next up is conversion.
 The lead is already warmed up at the conversion stage but may need one final burst of motivation to close the sale.
 The conversion stage of the funnel could be helped by: